flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 ### Package versions

-All packages have a version number, specified in their `pubspec.yaml` file.
+All packages MUST have a version number which is specified in the `pubspec.yaml` file.
 The current version of a package is displayed next to its name (for example, see the [url_launcher](https://pub.dartlang.org/packages/url_launcher) package), as